dxoigmn/nymble/SPEC.markdown

     trapdoorenc   : an ENC() output
     mac_n, mac_ns : an HMAC() output

+The SEXP structure name for a ticket is "ticket".

 #### Credentials

 A credential contains all the nymble tickets for a particular linkability window that a user can present to a particular server.
 As detailed later, the seed is a function of the user's id, the server's id, and the time period and linkability window for which the nymbles are valid.
 A collection of nymble tickets, therefore, are specific to user-server pairs, and cannot be transferred to other anonymous users, or be used at a different server.